-As children return to learning this fall (whether in-person, virtually, or a mix of both), many bring with them the effects of trauma, most have fallen behind academically, and an increased number may drop out.
+As children return to in-person learning, many bring with them the effects of trauma, most have fallen behind academically, and an increased number may drop out.
 This pandemic, like so many other disasters, has disproportionately impacted communities of color and low-income communities.
 To avoid further exacerbating the deep inequities in our education system, we must address the unique needs of all students during this challenging time.

 ACTION GUIDE 1: Helping Students Heal from Trauma